facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.NEGATE, glob.N` {: #globnegate}

 `NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
 A pattern of `!*.py` would match any file but Python files.
 If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
 See [`MINUSNEGATE`](#globminusgate) for an alternative syntax that plays nice with extended glob.

+!!! warning "Change 4.0"
+    In 4.0, `NEGATE` requires a non-exclusion pattern to be paired with it.
+You can either use [`SPLIT`](#globSPLIT), or feed in a list of multiple patterns instead of a single string.

 #### `glob.MINUSNEGATE, glob.M` {: #globminusnegate}